Bogdanp/dramatiq/examples/time_limit/README.md

-# Dramatiq Basic Example
+# Dramatiq Time Limit Example

-This example demonstrates how easy it is to get started with Dramatiq.
+This example demonstrates the time limit feature of Dramatiq.

 ## Running the Example